Workshop for Early Career Geoscience Faculty

 July 25-29, 2021, with an optional visit to NSF, August 3-4

-The workshop will be held remotely using Zoom.
+The workshop was held remotely using Zoom.

 Join us for a multi-day workshop in a stimulating and resource-rich environment where you will participate in sessions on topics including effective teaching strategies, course design, establishing a research program in a new setting, working with research students, balancing professional and personal responsibilities, and time management.

 "The workshop for early career faculty was hands down the most useful and impactful experience I have had in starting my faculty career.
 It has helped me implement new and effective teaching tools, time management tools, and student management/advising strategies, and has helped me find a network of colleagues that I can turn to for support."

 "I attended the Workshop for Early Career Geoscience Faculty in my 2nd year as an assistant professor in an interdisciplinary department with a balanced teaching and research mission.
 Being in the same room as other early career faculty who had a wide spectrum of academic responsibilities related to the breakdown of teaching-research-service helped me better understand how my academic niche fit in with academia in general, and helped me identify gaps in our educational system that I continue to work on even now."